filotimo-project/.github/profile/README.md

 - The automounter is fixed and enabled by default, and is configured to automatically mount all devices that were manually mounted once.
 This saves you from having to mess with fstab or the Partition Manager, potentially breaking your system.
 - Konsole is shipped with a nicer profile by default.
 - Some new icons are shipped for supergfxctl and SELinux Troubleshooter and generic icons are used for Fcitx, improving their visual integration with the rest of the system.
+- Some convenience scripts are included with `ujust`, including:
+    - The commands built in to all ublue images - including one to quickly set up Davinci Resolve
-- Some convenience scripts are included with `ujust` for setting up and using a KDE development environment in a Distrobox, even allowing you to enter the Plasma session built with `kde-builder`!
+    - One which sets up a KDE development environment in a distrobox - even allowing you to log into it from SDDM!
-- Libreoffice document templates are included.
+- LibreOffice document templates are included in `~/Templates`.
 - Some nicer wallpapers are included.
-- The SDDM background can be set, which isn't possible on base Kinoite.
+- The SDDM background can be set, which isn't possible on base Kinoite or Aurora.
-- Accent colours are properly applied to Flatpaks using Breeze-GTK.
+- Accent colours are properly applied to Flatpaks which use Breeze-GTK.
 - Dolphin remembers view and sorting settings for each individual folder.
-- Dolphin has its Git integration enabled by default.
+- Dolphin has Git integration enabled by default.
 - Dark titlebars are used by default for Discord, Vesktop and Spotify.
-- Stem darkening is enabled for all toolkits by default, improving font rendering consistency with Qt/KDE

 ### Changes to Firefox
 #### UX
 - Firefox will use the KDE file picker by default instead of the GTK one.
 - Firefox will ask where to save each file by default.

-#### Performance
+#### Performance (not a comprehensive list)
 - Prefetching is enabled by default for reduced slowness.
 - The minimum threshold for low memory is raised to 750MB of memory free.
 - Browser tabs will unload themselves when memory is constrained.